 We are supported well by Guildford Diocese in fulfilling our Christian vision.
 To teach Religious Education we use the agreed syllabus 2017-2022 from Surrey SACRE: https://www.cofeguildford.org.uk/education/christian-distinctiveness/religious-education/revised-surrey-agreed-syllabus

 We have clear assembly and worship planning which enables staff to plan for links to other areas of the curriculum and plan for special times and events.
 Children are given time for reflection and are encouraged to see the joy and wonder of the world.
 During special events and Pause Days, children listen to a Bible story and reflect on the meanings in the story, responding through painting, drawing or making.
 This gives children time to stop and think and develop their own questioning skills.
-Our prayer area in the school garden provides further opportunities for contemplation and personal prayers.
+Our prayer area provides further opportunities for contemplation and personal prayers.

 Jesus said ‘Let the little children come to me and do not hinder them for the kingdom of heaven belongs to such as these.
 Matthew 19:14

 Whole school assemblies are conducted in the school hall, with a special table set up with a candle and cross.
 One assembly a week is based in the classroom to allow each class to come together and share the occasion more intimately.
 James Rattue visits our school on a fortnightly basis to lead assemblies.
 We also have other visitors in to share their experiences with the children.
 A special bench is used in every assembly to recognise thoughtful contributions or particularly good behaviour.

 Every Friday we hold Celebration Assembly, which celebrates children’s successes.
 ‘Golden Leaves’ (to praise achievements and progress both academic and personal or social) are awarded and all children participate in the school prayer.